heinc1010/BAMixChecker/README.md

 -----------
 #### BAM files
 To run BAMixChecker, the directory path of bam files with –d option or a list of bam files with –l is required.
-A pair of sample list or directory information is needed.
+A matched sample list or directory information is needed.

-It only gets pairs of samples.

 The form of the list can be two types.

 -Tab-divided paired files on each line.
 BAMixChecker pair files based on the pair information.
   ```